 Where do you often see these cracks?

 Another common place to see these cracks is where two pieces of drywall come together.
 These cracks usually run either horizontal or vertical at the drywall seams.
-Homes with vaulted ceilings may notice these cracks in the higher areas.
+Homes with vaulted ceilings may develop these cracks in the higher areas as well.

-Where two pieces of drywall are butted together, there is a joint, which gets drywall tape and then two or three coats of drywall mud layered over the drywall tape.
-These joint areas are weaker than in the center or field area of the drywall, thus some cracks may occur at these joints.
+Additionally, drywall cracks are often found where two pieces of drywall are butted together.
+This occurs because there is a joint, which gets drywall taped and then layered with two or three coats of drywall mud.
+These joint areas are weaker than in the center, or field area of the drywall, therefore some cracks may occur at these joints.

 Common causes of the cracks

-As mentioned earlier, stress is usually the main reasons that cracks occur.
-Causes of stress can be for many reasons; some of the more common ones are:
+As previously mentioned, stress is usually the main reasons that cracks occur.
+However, there are many potential causes of stress; some of the more common ones are:

-- The wood framing drying out; the wood cures or loses moisture as it ages, causing the lumber to twist or warp a little, even a little dimensional change occurs.
+- Wood framing drying out; the wood cures or loses moisture as it ages, causing the lumber to twist or warp a little and even a little dimensional change occurs.

 - Movement of the structure:

 1. Wind loads from storms, creating stresses on walls and ceilings

 2. Settling of the home or soil movement